 Consult a counselor to help you if you feel misunderstood by others.
-Simply click here to find one now.
+Simply click here to connect with one via BetterHelp.com.

 “Nobody likes me, everybody hates me, I think I’ll go and eat worms…”

 …so goes the song that puts a darkly humorous twist on the frustration, unhappiness, and even anger we can experience when we feel misunderstood.

 “Nobody understands me!” is a common enough exclamation when we’re dogged by the unshakable belief that other people just don’t ‘get’ who we are or how we feel.

 Or when people don’t approve of our response to an event or of the way we choose to live.

 Being understood is a fairly fundamental human need because it’s the key to our sense of belonging.